pistarlab/landia/README.md

 - Async agent play i.e. environment doesn't block when waiting for action form agent
 - Better HUD
 - Ingame menus
+- Support of Large number of concurrent agents and human players

 ## Known Issues
 - No argument to set the game seed